Schaefer's theorem for graphs: Overview of the proof

 Finally, the presence of canonical polymorphisms is used in two ways: in the case of canonical unary polymorphisms, the image under such a polymorphism sometimes is a structure $\Delta$ for which the CSP has already been classified, and then one can refer to Proposition~\ref{prop:homoEqui} to argue that the $\CSP(\Gamma)$ is polynomial-time equivalent to the CSP of this structure $\Delta$.
-The second, and in our case more important way of employing canonical polymorphisms is to prove tractability of $\CSP(\Gamma)$ by transforming the polymorphism into an algorithm.
+The second, and in our case considerably more important way of employing canonical polymorphisms, is to prove tractability of $\CSP(\Gamma)$ by using the polymorphisms to design algorithms.
 Here, we adapt known algorithms showing that certain polymorphisms on a Boolean domain imply tractability of Boolean CSPs in order to prove that the same holds for their canonical counterparts on the random graph.